 Namastasyai Namastasyai Namastasyai Namo Namah॥

 The devotees should perform the eighth day of Navratri puja with huge devotion and pure mind so that Devi Mahagauri fulfils all their desires.
-Maa Maha Gauri vanishes all the previous sins and wrong deeds of the devotees and purifies their life.
-Goddess Maha Gauri leads them to the path of truth and happiness.
-Invoke your luck, get money and prosperity, buy the Shree Yantra Golden Plated.
+You can also attain abundance and bring happiness to your life by worshipping a Meru Prushth Shree Yantra.
+Maa Mahagauri vanishes all the previous sins and wrong deeds of the devotees and purifies their life.
+Goddess Mahagauri leads them to the path of truth and happiness.